<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Lean

-The striving of avoiding waste, boosting quality and driving continuous improvement in all processes.
+The striving to avoid waste, boost quality, and drive continuous improvement in all processes.

 Lean Six Sigma